-WWE News: Reason Why Zack Sabre, Jr Is Not A Part Of The ‘WWE United Kingdom Championship’ Tournament
+WWE News: Reason Why Zack Sabre, Jr. Is Not A Part Of The ‘WWE United Kingdom Championship’ Tournament

 Many reports stated that Sabre, Jr., as well as Kota Ibushi, were in the tournament for the purposes of the fans getting to know them better, as both were slated for big careers in the WWE.
 However, the money offered was not enough for Sabre, Jr. to quit his commitments elsewhere, or Ibushi to move from Japan to Florida, and revolve his life around getting acclimated to American culture.
 As a result, both competitors did not make the finals of the tournament.

-Sabre, Jr. also seemed to be a perfect fit for the WWE UK Championship tournament, since he is so popular in the UK.
-Instead, he was not a member of the tournament, which left many puzzled.
+Sabre, Jr. also seemed to be a perfect fit for the WWE U.K. Championship tournament, since he is so popular in the U.K. Instead, he was not a member of the tournament, which left many puzzled.

 When asked why Sabre, Jr. was not a part of the tournament, Dave Meltzer of the Wrestling Observer shared the reason, having to do with pay.